Need help at home?

 Netware is a parents’ guide to the social networks children and young people use.
 Click HERE to access

-We recently hosted a Parent Workshop led by Cheshire Police to support parents concerned about social media problems and online security.
+We regularly host Parent Workshops led by Cheshire Police to support parents concerned about social media problems and online security.

 On our homepage is a link to report any suspected abuse online.
 If in doubt then please inform the police.

 CE Commissioned Services Directory

 Click HERE to access a useful document that will give you contact details for a wide variety of services including...

 The information below may be of use to parents.